 An unaccompanied minor is a person less than 18 years old who arrives on the territory of an EU Member State not accompanied by an adult responsible for the minor or a minor who is left unaccompanied after having entered the territory of a Member State.
-According to the latest data available, in 2015 there were 88.7 thousand applications in the EU-28 from unaccompanied minors and 23.1 % of minors were unaccompanied.
-Among minors who applied for asylum, the share that was unaccompanied was less than half in most EU Member States in 2015, the exceptions being in Sweden, Portugal and Italy.
+In 2016 there were 63.3 thousand applications in the EU-28 from unaccompanied minors; 15.9 % of all minors were unaccompanied (see Figure 5).
+Among minors who applied for asylum, the share that was unaccompanied was less than half in most EU Member States in 2016, the exceptions being in Italy and Slovenia.

 First instance decisions on asylum applications

-In 2015, there were 593 thousand first instance decisions in all EU Member States, almost double the number in 2015 (593 thousand).
-By far the largest number of decisions was taken in Germany (see Figure 7), constituting more than 40 % of the total first instance decisions in the EU-28 in 2015.
-In addition, there were 183 thousand final decisions, with again the far largest share (51 %) in Germany.
+In 2016, there were 1.1 million first instance decisions in all EU Member States, almost double the number in 2015 (593 thousand).
+By far the largest number of decisions was taken in Germany (see Figure 7), constituting close to three fifths (57 %) of the total first instance decisions in the EU-28 in 2016.
+In addition, there were 221 thousand final decisions, with again the far largest share (56 %) in Germany.

-Figures 8 and 9 provide analyses of the outcomes of first instance and final decisions.
-Though refugee and subsidiary protection status are defined by EU law, humanitarian reasons are specific to national legislation and not applicable in all EU Member States.
+Figure 8 provides an analysis of the outcome of first instance decisions.
+Though refugee and subsidiary protection status are defined by EU law, humanitarian reasons are specific to national legislation and are not applicable in some of the EU Member States.

-In 2015, more than half (52 %) of EU-28 first instance asylum decisions resulted in positive outcomes, that is grants of refugee or subsidiary protection status, or an authorisation to stay for humanitarian reasons (see Figure 8).
-For first instance decisions, some 75 % of all positive decisions in the EU-28 in 2015 resulted in grants of refugee status, while for final decisions the share was somewhat lower, at 69 %.
+In 2016, three fifths (61 %) of EU-28 first instance asylum decisions resulted in positive outcomes, that is grants of refugee or subsidiary protection status, or an authorisation to stay for humanitarian reasons (see Figure 8).
+For first instance decisions, some 54 % of all positive decisions in the EU-28 in 2016 resulted in grants of refugee status.

-The highest share of positive first instance asylum decisions in 2015 was recorded in Bulgaria (91 %), followed by Malta, Denmark and the Netherlands.
-Conversely, Latvia, Hungary and Poland recorded first instance rejection rates above 80 %.
+The highest shares of positive first instance asylum decisions in 2016 were recorded in Slovakia (84 %) and Malta (83 %).
+Conversely, Greece, Ireland, Poland and Hungary each recorded first instance rejection rates above 75 %.